revinate/unification/styleguide-markdown.md

 ### Headers and Breadcrumbs

-- Find Page Headers and Header tags here
+Herein lies the structure and styling of all page headers, header tags and breadcrumbs

+**Page Header**
-- All breadcrumbs and h1 tags go inside of div class="page-header"
+- All breadcrumbs and h1 tags go inside of `.page-header`, which provides the appropriate margin and padding.
+- Breadcrumbs are added using anchor tags inside of `h3.breadcrumbs`, separated by ` &raquo; `
+- All other header tags can go directly into `.l-main-content`

     @example